spf13/cobra/README.md

 - `PostRun`
 - `PersistentPostRun`

-And example of two commands which use all of these features is below.
-When the subcommand in executed it will run the root command's `PersistentPreRun` but not the root command's `PersistentPostRun`
+An example of two commands which use all of these features is below.
+When the subcommand is executed, it will run the root command's `PersistentPreRun` but not the root command's `PersistentPostRun`:

 ```go
 package main